amarpan/how-to-write-a-README/README.md

   ## :pencil: Description

-  Meet Your Classmates is an Instagram-clone and hub where students can get to know and relate to their peers via completion of short 3-question mini-surveys.
+  Meet Your Classmates is a hub where students can get to know and relate to their peers via completion of short 3-question mini-surveys.
 By learning about others' backgrounds, previous experiences, and interests, an atmosphere of community is created that is conducive to higher